fritzschoff/prePO/README.md

 ### ethersjs

-Ethersjs can handle `human readable ABIs` which is for me the unique selling point for this library.
+I have chosen this library cause it can handle human readable ABIs and it also works with `web3-react` library.

 ### @uniswap/sdk